Stolen (play)

 Stolen is a play by Australian playwright Jane Harrison.
 It is based upon the lives of five indigenous people who dealt with the issues of forceful removal by the Australian government.
+It was published in 1998.

 Plot

 Stolen tells the story of five Aboriginal children, who go by the names of Sandy, Ruby, Jimmy, Anne, and Shirley.

 Sandy has spent his entire life on the run, never having a set home to live in.
 Stolen tracks his quest for a place to be, a place where he doesn’t have to keep hiding from the government (even though they are no longer after him), and a place he can call home.

 Ruby was forced to work as a domestic from a young age and was driven insane by the abuse of her white masters.
 In the latter part of the play, she spends a lot of her time mumbling to herself, whilst her family desperately try to help her.

 Jimmy was separated from his mother at a very young age, and she spent her entire life looking for him.
 He spent a lot of time in prison, and on the day he finally got out, he was told about his mother’s search.
 As he went to meet her, she died, and he committed suicide.
 Jimmy was led to believe that his mother was deceased as any letters written to him were taken away by the institution.

 Anne was removed from her family and placed in a Caucasian family’s home.
 She was materially happy in this home, a lot happier than many of the other characters.

 Shirley was removed from her parents and had her children removed from her.
 She only felt, safety, and comfort when her granddaughter was born, and not removed.